Broken Bones Treatment

 • Invasive management – Surgery or insertion of rods or pins to stabilize the bones

-Patient First treats many injuries at our urgent care centers including non-life threatening burns.
+Patient First treats many conditions at our urgent care centers including broken bones.
 You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed